Frequently Asked Questions

 TEP’s AMR meters, by contrast, communicate one way and are not linked to appliances or other devices within the home.
 AMR meters collect the same data as a traditional meter but have just one additional feature: the ability to communicate readings wirelessly.

-How do AMR meters work?
+How do automated meters work?

-Is my meter reading data secure?
+Is automated meter reading data secure?

-How frequently do AMR meters communicate readings?
+How frequently do automated meters communicate readings?

 Automated meters using the fixed network to transmit data send out readings approximately every 30 seconds.
 Because these communications last only a few milliseconds, the meters are typically communicating for less than 2 ½ minutes per day.
 Meters using the cellular network will communicate less than 3 seconds per day.